Airbnb Trust Accounting for Property Managers using Xero

 How to Automate Airbnb Trust Accounting with Bnbtally

-Bnbtally (by Tallylytics) establishes a connection between any number of Airbnb and Xero accounts, which therein processes accounting data for each reservation.
+Bnbtally establishes a connection between any number of Airbnb and Xero accounts, which therein processes accounting data for each reservation.
 Here you’ll set specific accounting rules for each listing.
-When reservations are detected, Bnbtally (by Tallylytics) can generate invoices automatically in Xero with all allocations processed to the trust account, including Airbnb collections, property management commissions, cleaning fee allocations and any other split needed.
+When reservations are detected, Bnbtally can generate invoices automatically in Xero with all allocations processed to the trust account, including Airbnb collections, property management commissions, cleaning fee allocations and any other split needed.

 Bnbtally Listing Presets for Airbnb Trust Accounting